Where Gardens and Art Collide: WallFlower Living Frame

 - Reindeer moss

 - Hot glue gun and glue

 - Paint brush

 Soak the soil pouch in water, then assemble it inside the frame as outlined in the instructions (hooked on back with wicks hanging into the water trough).

-Lay the planter flat on it’s back and cut an “x” in the fabric where you want to add the plants.
-Remove the plants from their pots, shake off some of the soil.
+Lay the planter flat on its back and cut an “x” in the fabric where you want to add the plants.
+Remove the plants from their pots and shake off some of the soil.
 Dig a little hole in the pouch where the “x” was cut and gently add the roots to the hole.
-Push the soil around the roots to hole in the plant and pull the fabric points of the “x” over the soil.
+Push the soil around the roots to hold in the plant and pull the fabric points of the “x” over the soil.